Loads of makeup, fussy kids, everyone dolled up and a rush out the door. It must be time to get gussied up for those family pictures!

 What this means is picking colors that work well together.

 My friend Amanda, who owns Amanda Capello Photography and shot our photos this year, also recommends staying away from prints that are too busy.
 Otherwise, it’s just too distracting!

 I’m a huge fan of Pinterest for finding color inspiration, you can even follow my family photo board here for loads of ideas.

 Searching Pinterest and Google images for wedding color schemes is another great way to get inspired and find loads of new ideas.

 Visualize Your Outfits

 This part is so important when you’re trying to figure out what to wear for family pictures outside!

-If you don’t want to do this step, or maybe don’t have all your outfits yet, you can also create a mood board.
-I recommend doing this before buying your outfits so you can see what it all looks like together.
+If you don’t want to do this step, or maybe don’t have all your outfits yet, you can also create a mood board on a free app like Canva.

 Simply pop in the photos and you can easily remove the background and see what they all look like together.

 This is a bit of a geeky step I suppose, but it really, really helps to see what’s working and what’s not!